thoailt/thoailt.github.io/POST_WRITING_GUIDE.md

-# Blog Writing Guide
+# Post Writing Guide

-This guide explains how to write and format blog posts for this site.
+This guide explains how to write and format posts for this site.
 It covers frontmatter, headings, emphasis (bold/italic), images, code blocks (with syntax highlighting), alignment, captions, and a publish checklist.

 ---